Conserving Kestrels

 Falco sparverius

 American Kestrels are small, colorful falcons of grasslands and agricultural areas.
 Roughly the size of a dove, they’re the littlest falcons in North America.
-You’ve likely seen them perched on a telephone wire or fence, where they might be consuming a small animal such as a butterfly or moth, grasshopper, vole, mouse, or even a snake.
+You’ve likely seen them perched on a telephone wire or fence, where they might be eating a small animal such as a butterfly, grasshopper, vole, mouse, or even a snake.
 Kestrels breed in cavities — often in trees along the forest edge — and typically lay four to five eggs per clutch.
 During the breeding season, you might observe males defending their territory by ascending high into the sky and repeating killy! during dives (source: All About Birds).

 A Species in Decline